Krotos69/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

- this is the READEME FOR C - Pointers, arrays and strings
+s is the README OF More pointers, arrays and strings